Niece Waidhofer Rocks Tight Black Pants & Torn Cropped Top, Defends Herself Against Her Haters

 On Monday afternoon, Niece Waidhofer shared a provocative pic with her 1.9 million Instagram followers that showed the model wearing a torn crop top and tight black pants.
-She shared a lengthy caption about the Black Lives Matter movement alongside her photo.
+She shared a lengthy caption defending herself from her haters after she received some backlash for her statement on the Black Lives Matter movement.

 In the pic, Niece sank to her knees on the floor in front of a mirror.
 She wore a tattered white tank top that looked as if it had been ripped apart to make it smaller.
 She paired her shirt with black jeans that hugged her rear and accentuated her curves, particularly from her kneeling position.
 Her geotag indicated that the snap was taken in Houston, Texas, likely at her home.